Huikie/Rush-Hour/README.md

 ### Structure

-All python algorithms can be found in the folder algorithms, the code belonging to the board and cars can be found in the folder classes, the state-space calculations in the folder state-space and the results in the results folder.
+All python algorithms can be found in the folder code/algorithms, the code belonging to the board can be found in the folder code/classes, the state-space calculations in the folder results/state-space and the results in the results folder.

 ### Testing